Service Bus messaging exceptions

 This article lists the .NET exceptions generated by .NET Framework APIs.

 The messaging APIs generate exceptions that can fall into the following categories, along with the associated action you can take to try to fix them.
 The meaning and causes of an exception can vary depending on the type of messaging entity:

 - User coding error (System.ArgumentException, System.InvalidOperationException, System.OperationCanceledException, System.Runtime.Serialization.SerializationException).
 General action: try to fix the code before proceeding.

 - Setup/configuration error (Microsoft.ServiceBus.Messaging.MessagingEntityNotFoundException, System.UnauthorizedAccessException.
 General action: review your configuration and change if necessary.

 - Transient exceptions (Microsoft.ServiceBus.Messaging.MessagingException, Microsoft.ServiceBus.Messaging.ServerBusyException, Microsoft.ServiceBus.Messaging.MessagingCommunicationException).
 General action: retry the operation or notify users.
-Note that the
+The

 RetryPolicyclass in the client SDK can be configured to handle retries automatically.
-See Retry guidance for more information.
+For more information, see Retry guidance.

 The following table lists messaging exception types, and their causes, and notes suggested action you can take.

 |TimeoutException||The server didn't respond to the requested operation within the specified time, which is controlled by OperationTimeout.
 The server may have completed the requested operation.
 It can happen because of network or other infrastructure delays.||Check the system state for consistency and retry if necessary.
 See Timeout exceptions.||Retry might help in some cases; add retry logic to code.|